Olical/nfnl/README.md

 ## Development

 If you have nfnl installed in Neovim you should be able to just modify Fennel files and have them get recompiled automatically for you.
+So nfnl is compiled with nfnl.
+This does however mean you can perform an Oopsie and break nfnl, rendering it useless to recompile itself with fixed code.

-If you run into issues though you can execute `script/bootstrap-dev` to run a file watching Fennel compiler and `script/bootstrap` to compile everything with a one off command.
+If you run into issues like this, you can execute `script/bootstrap-dev` to run a file watching Fennel compiler and `script/bootstrap` to compile everything with a one off command.
 Both of these lean on `script/fennel.bb` which is a smart Fennel compiler wrapper written in [Babashka][].
+This wrapper relies on the bundled Fennel compiler at `script/fennel.lua`, so it will ignore any Fennel version installed at the system level on the CLI.

 So you'll need the following to use the full development suite:

- - A Lua runtime of some kind.
+ - A Lua runtime of some kind to execute `script/fennel.lua`.
- - [Babashka][].
+ - [Babashka][] to execute `script/fennel.bb`.
- - [Entr][] if you want to use file watching.
+ - [Entr][] if you want to use file watching with `script/bootstrap-dev`.

-The development bootstrap tools use the vendored copy of Fennel at `lua/nfnl/fennel.lua`, so you don't need to bring your own.
 The bootstrap tools should only really ever be required during the initial development of this plugin or if something has gone catastrophically wrong.
-Normally having nfnl installed and editing the .fnl files should be enough.
+Normally having nfnl installed and editing the `.fnl` files should be enough.

 ## Unlicensed